- Rust 91%

 Customer (end user with a problem)

-Installs the Support app once.
-Enters the product's mycelium address + their email.
-Gets a magic link in their inbox; clicks it; their device is bound to their account.
+Opens the Support UI in a browser.
+Enters the product's mycelium address and their email.
+Gets a magic link in their inbox, clicks it, and their device is bound to their account.
 From then on:

-- Files tickets — title + body + pasted screenshots straight from clipboard.
+- Files tickets with title + body + pasted screenshots straight from the clipboard.

-- Sees the support team's responses arrive live (no polling, no refresh).
+- Sees the support team's responses arrive live over SSE (no polling, no refresh).

 - Sees "the support agent is looking at your ticket right now" presence.

-- If they use multiple Hero products, adds both projects in the UI; sees both inboxes consolidated.
+- If they use multiple Hero products, adds both projects in the UI and sees both inboxes consolidated.

 Support agent (product team member triaging tickets)

-Same app, different config.
+Same UI, different config.
 Subscribes to all the projects their team owns at once.
 Sees:

 - A consolidated cross-project ticket inbox.